andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 ## The Decorator Pattern: Business Logic as Code

-Here's the radical idea: what if our code structure looked exactly like the business process?
+**Here's the radical idea:** what if our code structure looked exactly like the business process?

-In a car rental business, a customer who rents a car triggers the following steps:
+In a car rental business, a customer who rents or returns a car triggers the following steps:

 1. ✅ Validate the rental request
 2. 💾 Persist it to storage
 3. 🗑️ Invalidate the cache
 4. 📝 Log it for audit
 5. 📡 Publish events for downstream systems

-And when a customer pays an open rental:

-6. 💳 Charge the preferred payment method
-7. 💾 Mark the rental as paid in storage

 Why shouldn't our code reflect these exact flows?